mila-iqia/fuel/docs/setup.rst

 Installation
 ============

-The easiest way to install Fuel is using the Python package manager pip.
+The easiest way to install Fuel is using the Python package manager ``pip``.
 Fuel isn't listed yet on the Python Package Index (PyPI), so you will have to grab it directly from GitHub.

 .. code-block:: bash